ATGass/School_District_Analysis/README.md

 * Student passing rate for reading at Thomas High School decreased.
 * Math scores for Thomas High School decreased.
 * Student passing rate for math at Thomas High School decreased.

+## Disclaiimer
+I did not replace Thomas High School's percents in my code because I used a data frame that already factored out 9th graders at Thomas High School, therefore not needing to replace the percentages.